Dallas Podiatrist for Toenail Fungus

 Wearing socks and shoes all day can worsen the problem.
 Because fungus thrives in warmth and darkness, socks and shoes provide the perfect environment.
 That’s why toenail fungus often spreads from one nail to another.

 Most cases of toenail fungus respond to antifungal medication.
-If you have a fungal infection, Dr. Wasserman may prescribe oral or topical medication.
+If you have a fungal infection, North Dallas Podiatrist may prescribe oral or topical medication.
 It can take some time for these drugs to take effect.

 Medication usually stops the infection, but it doesn’t change the appearance of the nail right away.
 Your nail may still look thick or discolored.
 Your toenails grow slowly, so it might take a year or more for the nail to clear up.